-WHAT ARE NORTH DAKOTA GOVERNOR’S SCHOOLS ANYWAY?
+WHAT IS THE NORTH DAKOTA GOVERNOR’S SCHOOLS ANYWAY?

 The North Dakota Governor’s Schools (NDGS) are a summer residential honors program funded by the state of North Dakota.
-For five weeks you’ll live in a college dorm, take classes from college professors and interact with motivated and bright individuals like you in seven specialized areas: Architecture/Landscape Architecture, Engineering, English, Math, Experimental Science, Informational Technology, and Visual or Performing Arts.
+For six weeks you’ll live in a college dorm, take classes from college professors and interact with motivated and bright individuals like you in seven specialized areas: Architecture/Landscape Architecture, Engineering, English, Math, Experimental Science, Informational Technology, and Visual or Performing Arts.

 WHAT IS A TYPICAL DAY LIKE?